alekslovesdata/recipes-2/recipes/american-grilled-cheese.md

 # American Grilled Cheese

-A simple grilled cheese sandwich.
+`A simple grilled cheese sandwich.``

 <img src="../images/grilled-cheese.jpeg" alt="grilled cheese" width="200">

 ## info

-* 15-ish minutes
+* `15-ish minutes`
-* makes 2 sandwiches
+* `makes 2 sandwiches`

 ## ingredients

-* 5 tbsp softened butter
+* `5 tbsp softened butter`
-* 2 cups shredded cheddar
+* `2 cups shredded cheddar`
-* 4 slides sourdough bread
+* `4 slices sourdough bread`

 ## steps

 Cook

-1. Spread 1 tablespoon of butter onto one side of every piece of bread.
-With the butter down, put 1/2 cup shredded cheddar onto each slide of bread.
+1. `Spread 1 tablespoon of butter onto one side of every piece of bread.
+With the butter down, put 1/2 cup shredded cheddar onto each slide of bread.`
-2. Over medium heat in the skillet, melt 1 tablespoon butter.
+2. `Over medium heat in the skillet, melt 1 tablespoon butter.
 Then add the slices of bread and cook with the butter side facing down.
-Once the cheese is melty and the bread is golden (about 2 minutes), then you flip one piece of bread on top fo the other and continue to cook 30 more seconds.
+Once the cheese is melty and the bread is golden (about 2 minutes), then you flip one piece of bread on top of the other and continue to cook 30 more seconds.`
-3. Wipe skillet clean and repeat for the next sandwich.
+3. `Wipe skillet clean and repeat for the next sandwich.`

 ## notes

-* Super fast, kid-friendly
+* `Super fast, kid-friendly`

 ## based on